FFrancho99/Project_ML/README.md

     uuid >= 1.30

 ## Usage
-Run Training.py file to create, train, validate and test the model
+Run Training.py file to create, train, validate and test the model.
+If you already have a saved model then run useTrainedModels.py.

 ## Sources
 Dataset: Animal Faces-HQ (AFHQ) from https://www.kaggle.com/datasets/andrewmvd/animal-faces